johannesjo/angular-material-css-vars/README.md

     ```bash
     npm i angular-material-css-vars -S
     ```
-2. If @angular/material is already configured remove `@import '@angular/material/theming';` from your main stylesheet file if present.
+2. If @angular/material is already configured remove `@include mat.core()` from your main stylesheet file if present.
 3. Add this to your main stylesheet instead:
     ```scss
-    @use 'angular-material-css-vars/main' as mat-css;
+    @use 'angular-material-css-vars' as mat-css-vars;

     // init theme
-    @include mat-css.init-material-css-vars(
+    @include mat-css-vars.init-material-css-vars(
       // optional
       $dark-theme-selector: '.isDarkTheme',
       $light-theme-selector: '.isLightTheme',